Trip to Saaremaa Island

 On the last day, after the breakfast, we go for a nature hike in Saaremaa.
 After a few kilometer hike, we’ll head to ruins of Maasi castle, discover the area and enjoy some lunch before we head back towards Muhu island trough Orissaare town.
-We’ll have a short stop in the center of Liiva village to visit the local market and buy some legendary Muhu bread.
-We eat lunch in open air as picnic and in the afternoon, we take the ferry back on the mainland from where we start to drive back towards Tallinn.
+We’ll have a short stop in the center of Liiva village to buy some legendary Muhu bread.
+In the afternoon we take the ferry back on the mainland from where we start to drive back towards Tallinn.
 Arrival back home is in the evening.

 Included in the price

 - Comfortable bus transportation from and to Tallinn

 - Accommodation 2 nights in a 3* hotel (rooms for 2 or 3 people)

 - Food for 3 days: